prograils/lit/README.md

 2. run `bundle install`

-3. run installation generator `bundle exec rails g lit:install`
+3. run installation generator `bundle exec rails g lit:install` (for production/staging environment `redis` is suggested as key value engine. `hash` will not work in multi process environment)

 4. After doing above and restarting app, point your browser to ```http://app/lit```